 The board of Governors has delegated the day-to-day responsibility to the Head Teacher, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between The Avenue School Special Needs Academy Trust and the Secretary of State for Education.
 They are also responsible for reporting to the board of Governors any material weaknesses or breakdowns in internal control.

 Governance

 The information on governance included here supplements that described in the Governors' report and in the Statement of Governors' responsibilities.
-The board of Governors has formally met 6 times during the year.
+The board of Governors has formally met 5 times during the period covered by these accounts.